Bug-Duck/vuemotion-docs/getting-started.md

 <Choose/>

 <div v-if="current === 'browser'">
-Firstly, you need prepare the following tools:
+Firstly, you need prepare the following develop tools:

 - NPM / PNPM / Yarn
 - A code editor such as VSCode